adityakkpk/React-v19-BasicToAdv/ReactRedux/README.md

 * Wrap the App with Provider:
     - Use the Provider component to pass the Redux store to the entire app.

+## 15: Showing Data in our React app from RTK